nitishghosal/Predicting-Employee-Attrition/README.md

 # Predicting-Employee-Attrition

+## Objective
 Using machine learning to predict employee attrition in Python

 ## Data Description
 The dataset consists of 25491 obseravtions and 10 variables.
 Each row in dataset represents an employee; each column contains employee attributes: